Hendrick van den Broeck: Life

 In 1565 he registered in the Confraternita of the Santa Maria della Pietà in Camposanto dei Teutonici, the national church of Germans and Flemish people in Rome.
 He was recorded in Napels in the years 1567 and 1568.
 Here he worked in the Catacombs of Saint Gaudiosus in 1567.
 In this city he painted the next year a Life of the Virgin in the Santi Severino e Sossio.

 He was registered in the Compagnia di Santa Barbara in Florence in 1572.

 He worked with Giorgio Vasari and 11 other artists on the decoration of the Sala Regia of the Vatican in Rome.
 He also worked on frescos in the Vatican Library.
 He worked under Cesare Nebbia to help decorate the Capella Sistina of Santa Maria Maggiore, as well as the better known Sistine Chapel in the Vatican complex, where he painted a Resurrection of Christ on thewall facing of the entrance, where previously there had been a painting by Domenico Ghirlandaio which had become damaged.
 This painting is located on the wall opposite Michelangelo's Last Judgment.
-Van den Broecke's commission for the Resurrection of Christ in the Sistine Chapel (1571-1572) is regarded by many as a lucky stroke for the artist as it gave him the opportunity to paint one of the most important scenes in the program of decorations of the Sistine Chapel.
+Van den Broecke's commission for the Resurrection of Christ in the Sistine Chapel (1571–1572) is regarded by many as a lucky stroke for the artist as it gave him the opportunity to paint one of the most important scenes in the program of decorations of the Sistine Chapel.

 There are gaps in the surviving records on his activities, especially in the period 1575 to 1579.
 Possibly he was working in Florence during this period.
 In the cash books of the Brotherhood of Saint Barbara (Compagnia di Santa Barbara) in Florence an Arrigo fiamingo - without specifying surname or profession - was registered for five years, the last time in 1580.
 This does not necessarily contradicted by the fact that Hendrick received a commission for frescoes in Rome in 1579 and was also registered in the Brotherhood of the Flemish community there in December of that year.
 The next year he was admitted to the Accademia di San Luca and remained active in Rome and Umbria for many years.

 He was recorded in 1578 in Perugia where he obtained citizenship on 24 September 1579.
 During the period from 1580 to 1597 he made frescoes in the Cappella Sisitina in Santa Maria Maggiore (1587) and in the Vatican Library (1589).
-He was in 1588 in where he worked with his collaborator Johannes Wraghe II, another expatriate Fleming.
+He worked in 1588 in Perugia where he was assisted by Johannes Wraghe II another Flemish expatriate.

 He married Antonia Dunan, who was from Burgundy.
 He died in Rome.
 His date of death, 28 September 1597, is recorded in the records of the parish of Saint Roch in Rome.